Prep & Landing (series): Naughty vs. Nice (2011)

 Wayne and Lanny have to recover classified North Pole technology from a hacker after it was stolen from the Coal Elf Brigade, a unit of Christmas elves responsible for children on the naughty list.
 They have to team up with a member of the Coal Elf Brigade, who turns out to be Noel, Wayne's estranged younger brother.
 Wayne reluctantly accepts, and the three elves set off to the house.
 Wayne accidentally triggers a booby trap, which Noel is able to fend off.
 Lanny is captured by the hacker, who turns out to be a child named Grace Goodwin.
 She blames her toddler brother Gabriel for her bad behavior, and wants to put herself on the nice list.
 She manages to, but Noel recovers the device.
 Angry at being shown up, Wayne yells that he wishes he never had a brother.
 Noel is hurt, and tells Wayne how he was Noel's hero.
 Wayne apologizes, and the brothers reconcile.
 The device malfunctions, and Wayne and Noel pull off a daring mission, saving Christmas.
 The next day, they're named "Elves of the Year."

 The Snowball Protocol (2025)

-Kevin Deters and Stevie Wermers, the directors of the specials, stated at the end of 2011 that another holiday TV special had been planned for the future.